-Combining hands-on ecology with visual arts, storytelling, music, drama, and games makes it easy to form an intimate knowledge of our planet’s ecosystems and a deep affection for the biodiversity which they support.
+Combining hands-on ecology with visual arts, storytelling, music, drama, and games makes it easy to form an intimate knowledge of our planet’s ecosystems and a deep affection for the biodiversity that they support.
 It enables us to imagine a healthy, abundant future for our environment and take positive action towards that vision.

-Multi-sensory observation of nature has mental health benefits and is a way to include all kinds of learners.
+Multi-sensory observation of nature has mental health benefits, and is a way to include all kinds of learners.
 It can also act as a gateway into other learning opportunities and personal development.
-It is an ideal subject for boosting the confidence of quieter students as they can easily gain first-hand personal expertise in this fascinating topic.
+It is an ideal subject for boosting the confidence of quieter students, as they can easily gain first-hand personal expertise in this fascinating topic.

-Each day of the course builds on the previous one, from introducing the concepts to hands-on field-based activities, to the creative treatment of a species encountered on a field trip, and then to act on what you have learned.
+Each day of the course builds on the previous one, from introducing the concepts to hands-on field-based activities, to the creative treatment of a species encountered on a field trip, and then to acting on what you have learned.
 The course takes a place-based learning approach, encouraging engagement with your local wildlife, folklore, community, and citizen science biodiversity recording schemes.

 Concept by: Nessa Darcy

 The course will help the participants to:

 - Facilitate the scientific and sensory exploration of living things and their habitats;

 - Engage students in understanding and appreciating the living world through simple creative activities;